 Performances and Artists

-Supremes Cofounder Mary Wilson to Perform Iconic Group’s Top Hits
+Supremes Cofounder Mary Wilson Remembers the Iconic Group’s Top Hits

 Supremes cofounder Mary Wilson remembers that during her childhood, most African-American youths didn’t dare dream of becoming pop stars.